 - These Chocolate Chip Cookies without Baking Soda require just a few ingredients.

 - This recipe requires only 15 minutes to put together the cookie dough.

 - It is a super easy recipe and anyone can bake it.

-The amino acids in the brown sugar react with the baking soda, which is alkaline in nature, and produce carbon dioxide when introduced to heat in the oven.
-It helps to lift the cookies and give them height and make them soft and chewy as well.
+- Brown Sugar's Reaction with Baking Soda: The amino acids in the brown sugar react with the baking soda, which is alkaline in nature, and produce carbon dioxide when introduced to heat in the oven.
+It also helps to lift the cookies and give them height and make them soft and chewy as well.

-The brown sugar retains moisture (the white sugar does the same too) from the flour and makes the cookies chewy.
+- Brown Sugar Retains Moisture: The brown sugar retains more moisture than the white sugar when comes in touch with the flour making the cookies chewy.

-Agave Syrup or Agave Nectar: add two tablespoons agave syrup in one cup of white sugar instead of the brown sugar for moist, gooey chocolate chip cookies.
-Agave syrup is usually made of Agave plant sap, particularly Agave salmiana and Agave tequilana.
+- Agave Syrup or Agave Nectar: add two tablespoons agave syrup in one cup of white sugar instead of the brown sugar for moist, gooey chocolate chip cookies.

 - All-purpose flour: gives structure to these cookies.

 - White sugar: sweetening element of these cookies.